Yohann76/realtoken_website/docs/roadmap.md

 **Information**

 - A page to describe the list of DAO projects
-- Be able to contact the DAO via social media and a contact address for the marketing committee.
+- Be able to contact the DAO via social media and a contact address for the marketing committee (create footer).
 - Add partenary section (RealT for the moment, AAVE?
 Chainlink?)